JavaScript - The "this" key word in depth

 const someObj = new logThis()

-Result - The object created by logThis.
+Result - The object created by logThis

 Explanation:

-• Is logThis an arrow function? - No.
+an arrow function? - No. - Was

-• Was logThis called with new? - Yes, then this is an auto created object inside the function.
+is an auto created object inside the function.

 Answer #7